 Acupuncture can be used to treat the symptoms of many of the discomforts of pregnancy - morning sickness, digestive issues, tiredness, headaches, back ache and pelvic pain - allowing you to fully enjoy your pregnancy.
 Acupuncture is very safe to have during pregnancy and is an effective option at a time when many women choose to avoid taking medicine for minor ailments.
 It is also an effective treatment for anxiety, depression and irritability, which affect around 15-20 percent of pregnant women.

 As your baby grows, the added weight and changes to your centre of gravity can result in tightness through your back, hips, shoulders and neck.
-Massage is ideal for working out any of these tensions, we can also use kinesio taping to give extra support to your lower back in the later trimesters.
+Pregnancy Massage is ideal for working out any of these tensions, we can also use kinesio taping to give extra support to your lower back in the later trimesters.

 Stress and anxiety